-National CineMedia (NCM) puts on its show before the previews of coming attractions.
-Through its NCM Cinema Network, the company distributes in-theater advertising on nearly 20,000 movie screens across the US.
+National CineMedia (NCM) puts on its show before the real show starts at the movies (and even before the previews of coming attractions).
+Through its NCM Cinema Network, the company distributes in-theater advertising on about 20,150 movie screens across the US.
 NCM also produces and distributes FirstLook, a pre-show entertainment program and entertainment industry infomercial.
-It additionally provides advertising to theater lobbies on its Lobby Entertainment Network (LEN).
-Its NCM Fathom Events division distributes live and recorded programs to theater screens, including concerts, sporting events, and corporate meetings.
+Additionally, the company provides advertising to theater lobbies on its Lobby Entertainment Network (LEN).
 Major NCM shareholders include theater operators Regal Entertainment, AMC Entertainment, and Cinemark.

 In addition, the company operates the NCM Interactive Network, which offers integrated marketing opportunities through more than 40 entertainment-related websites, online widgets, and mobile apps.